shibumi/shibumi.dev/content/posts/kubermatic-on-hetzner.md

 The dex installation can be found on `dex.<base domain>` (if configured).

 For your first steps in the UI you need to configure a project, then you can create a cluster but wait... there are no cluster providers, right?
 This is intended.
-You need to configure a seed cluster first, because you can create your first clusters with Kubermatic.
+You need to configure a seed cluster and the corresponding container storage interface (CSI) first.
 On smaller setups, like this one, we can use the master cluster as seed cluster.
 Do you remember the `seed.example.yaml` file in the kubermatic examples directory?
-This is where go next.
+This is where we go next.

 Modify the file according to the comments: